History of African Americans in Los Angeles: Culture

 The Compton Cowboys formed in the late 1990s and are a group of friends from childhood who use horseback riding and equestrian culture to provide a positive influence on inner-city youth, and to combat negative stereotypes about African Americans in the city of Compton.

 African Americans in Los Angeles have contributed to gangsta rap, particularly in the early years between 1988 until 1992.
 African Americans influenced West Coast hip hop with African American rappers such as Ice Cube and Dr. Dre.

 There are black-owned soul food restaurants in Los Angeles.

 There is a black Muslim community in Los Angeles, and Islam has had a large influence on the African American population in California.
 African American make up around 15% of mosque attendants in Southern California in 2021.

-There is many graffiti murals dedicated to African Americans in the city such as the Crenshaw Wall located in Destination Crenshaw, an open-air African American museum.
+There are numerous graffiti murals, dedicated to African Americans in the city, such as the Crenshaw Wall located in Destination Crenshaw, an open-air African American museum.

 There is also a Garifuna museum in the city.

 Gangs

 Restrictive covenants in the 1920s forced Blacks into specific areas of LA, leading to overcrowding and housing congestion, especially in the Central Avenue area.
 Blacks of the time fought back against these discriminatory pieces of legislation, which led to strife that ensued between Whites and Blacks.
 White gangs at the time, such as the Spook Hunters, attacked Black youth in the neighborhoods and communities that surrounded them.
 Raymond White was one of the original founders of the Black club the Businessmen.
 He proclaimed that it was almost impossible to pass by Alameda Blvd at the time because the White gangs would always be there waiting for them.

-Police officers arrest a Black man during the Watts Rebellion, a week long uprising against the racist practices displayed by the Los Angeles Police Department at the time.
+Police officers arrest a Black man during the Watts riots, a week long uprising against the racist practices displayed by the Los Angeles Police Department at the time.

 Black gangs first made an appearance in the late 20's and early 30's on the Eastside of Los Angeles, around the Central and Vernon Avenues near Jefferson High School.
 The Blacks gangs that formed during this time were aimed at protecting Black communities and defending them against attacks from White gangs.
 During the mid 40's, more African American gangs began to rise.
 Some of the gangs gave themselves distinctive names such as "Purple Hearts" and others go by the name of the street they represented.
 Although these gangs were making an appearance, the two gangs that became most notable that are still very big today, are the Crips and Bloods, both of which trace their origins back to the 1960s.

 White gangs eventually started fading from the LA area in the 1960s, and the Black gangs that were initially created to protect Black communities ended up turning against their own brethren.
-The Watts Rebellion in 1965 was the nail in the coffin that put an end to most Black gang on Black gang violence, and many gangs ended up siding with one another taking political stances against police brutality, as displayed in The Watts Rebellion.
+The Watts riots in 1965 was the nail in the coffin that put an end to most Black gang on Black gang violence, and many gangs ended up siding with one another taking political stances against police brutality, as displayed in the Watts riots.